The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Introduction

 \section{Introduction}

 Widely used software systems are by necessity highly configurable, with hundreds or even thousands of options to choose from.
-For example, a tool like \soft{xz} offers multiple options such as \feature{--threads} or \feature{--format} for compressing a file.
-The same applies to \soft{Linux} kernels or video encoders such as \soft{x264}: they all provide configuration options through compilation options, feature toggles, and command-line parameters.
-Software engineers often have a hard time finding suitable values for those options (\ie finding a proper configuration of the software system) to meet their goals for the tasks at hand, \eg compile a high-performance binary or compress a video down to a certain \performance{size} while keeping its perceived \performance{quality}.
+According to Svahnberg \etal~\cite{svahnberg2005}, software variability is the "ability of a software system or artifact to be efficiently extended, changed, customized or configured for use in a particular context".
+For example, a tool like \soft{x264} offers \num{118} run-time options such as \mbox{-}\mbox{-}\feature{ref}, \mbox{-}\mbox{-}\feature{no-mbtree} or \mbox{-}\mbox{-}\feature{no-cabac} for encoding a video.
+The same applies to \soft{Linux} kernels or compiler such as \soft{gcc}: they all provide configuration options through compilation options, feature toggles or command-line parameters.
+Software engineers often have a hard time finding suitable values for those options (\ie finding a proper configuration of the software system) to meet their goals for the tasks at hand, \eg compile a program into a high-performance binary or compress a video down to a certain \performance{size} while keeping its perceived \performance{quality}.

 Since the number of possible configurations grows exponentially with the number of options, even experts may end up recommending sub-optimal configurations for such complex software \cite{DBLP:journals/corr/JamshidiC16}.